Support our sponsor: Dayton Convention & Visitors Bureau 1 Chamber Plaza, Suite A Dayton

 Registration and Team Eligibility

-Coaches must bring Travel permits (if outside OSYSA), signed tournament waiver of liability form, approved roster, coach and player passes and approved guest player roster and passes (as applicable), and coach concussion course certifications.
+Coaches must bring signed tournament waiver of liability form, approved roster, coach and player passes and approved guest player roster and passes (as applicable), Lindsay’s Law forms (if outside OSYSA), coach concussion course certifications (if outside OSYSA) and travel permits (if outside OSYSA),.

-All games will be played in Beavercreek, Centerville, or Dayton, Ohio.
-Semi-Final and Final Matches are played both at the ANKENEY Soccer Complex in Beavercreek, Ohio, and Oak Grove Park in Centerville, Ohio.
-The Tournament will be played on September 2-4, 2017.
+All games will be played in Beavercreek, Ohio.
+Final Matches will be played at ANKENEY Soccer Complex in Beavercreek, Ohio.
+The Tournament will be played on September 1-2, 2018.

 Coaches should bring coach and player passes and approved roster to every game.